Phoenix Coyotes bankruptcy and sale: Bankruptcy hearings

 The first bankruptcy hearing was scheduled for May 7, 2009.
-Court documents submitted by Moyes cite thirty creditors, including Moyes himself for an amount in excess of US$103 million.
-TSN's Bob McKenzie said that Moyes was very receptive to Balsillie's offer because, as the team's largest unsecured creditor, the best chance of getting most of his money back was to persuade someone to buy the team out of bankruptcy.
-The league's position was that it was Moyes' fault that he paid himself so much money and that he was entitled to only $14 million of $103 million loss, which would have been the case if Jerry Reinsdorf's lower bid was accepted.
+Court documents submitted by Moyes cite 30 creditors, including Moyes himself, for an amount in excess of US$103 million.
+TSN's Bob McKenzie said that Moyes was very receptive to Balsillie's offer because, as the team's largest unsecured creditor, the best chance of recouping most of his money was to persuade someone to buy the team from bankruptcy.
+The league's position was that it was Moyes' fault that he paid himself so much money and that he was entitled to only $14 million of the $103 million loss, which would have been the case if Reinsdorf's lower bid had been accepted.

 At the bankruptcy hearing, the NHL argued that it had been in control of the team since November by virtue of a proxy agreement with Moyes.
 The NHL claimed this agreement, and several others signed by Moyes, specifically barred Moyes from filing for bankruptcy.
 Moyes claimed that the agreement only gave the league voting rights, not outright control.
-Bankruptcy court judge Redfield Baum scheduled a second hearing for May 19 to determine who actually controls the team.
+Bankruptcy court judge Redfield Baum scheduled a second hearing for May 19 to determine who actually controlled the team.
 However, Daly said that regardless of how the judge ruled, the league owners would have the final say in whether to allow the Coyotes to move.
 Daly repeated Bettman's doubts about Balsillie's bid, saying Balsillie was acting "in total disregard" for NHL rules.

 At the May 19 hearing, Baum ordered the NHL and Moyes to settle the ownership question through mediation, while expressing skepticism for the NHL's argument that the proxy agreements gave it control of the team.
 He said that he needed to decide whether to allow the move to Hamilton before the franchise was sold.
 However, the NHL claimed there was no way it could reach a decision on whether to allow the move in time for the 2009–10 season.
 The day after the hearing, Balsillie spokesman Rich Rodier told Arizona Republic Coyotes beat writer Jim Gintonio that Balsillie was willing to keep the team in Phoenix for the 2009–10 season, provided that the NHL fund any losses.

 Although the judge ordered mediation, none took place.
 In late May, Balsillie filed a formal application with the NHL to purchase the Coyotes and relocate them to Hamilton.
 Baum set up a tentative hearing to consider an auction of the team if the NHL Board of Governors rejected Balsillie's bid.